erendabanlioglu/pivottable/ReadMe.md

 This is the fork that changed for our needs.

-It provides 2 sums of attributes and percentage of them.
+You can calculate sum of 2 different variables and percentage of them.

-!
-Coffee script is not changed just editted dist/pivot.js
+Also there is new heatmap table marks values specific for every coulmn.

+!!
+Just dist/pivot.js updated